toolleeo/cli-apps/README.md

 * [dyff](https://github.com/homeport/dyff) - A diff tool for YAML files, and sometimes JSON.
 * [leven-cli](https://github.com/sindresorhus/leven-cli) - Measure the difference between two strings using the Levenshtein distance algorithm.
 * [pdf-diff](https://github.com/serhack/pdf-diff) - A tool for visualizing differences between two PDF files.
 Mainly dedicated to editors that usually spends a lot of hours on several PDFs.
+* [sesdiff](https://github.com/proycon/sesdiff) - Generates a shortest edit script (Myers' diff algorithm) to indicate how to get from the strings in column A to the strings in column B. Also provides the edit distance (levenshtein).
 * [ydiff](https://github.com/ymattw/ydiff) - View colored, incremental diff.

 ## <a name="cd"></a>Directory changers (alternatives to cd)